What are Dentures?

 Will Dentures Change How I Speak?

 After getting dentures, you may have difficulty pronouncing certain words.
-If so, practice by saying the difficult words out loud.
-With practice and with time you will become accustomed to speaking properly with dentures.
+If so, practise by saying the difficult words out loud.
+With practice and with time, you will become accustomed to speaking properly with dentures.

 If dentures “click” while you’re talking, contact your dentist.
 Dentures may occasionally slip when you laugh, cough, or smile.
 Reposition the dentures by gently biting down and swallowing.
 If any speaking problem persists, consult your dentist or prosthodontist.